jsmoxon/JavaDocs/README.md

 }

 ```
-You can use the commands shown below to compile and run a Java test class.
+You can use these commands to compile and run a Java test class.
 The javac command is used to compile the Java test class and create a .class file.

-For instance, the SampleSauceTest.java references all of the dependent jar files as shown in the following code sample.
+For instance, the SampleSauceTest.java references all of the dependent Jar files as shown in this code sample.

 ```
 javac -cp ".:./selenium-2.46.0/selenium-java-2.46.0.jar:./selenium-2.46.0/selenium-java-2.46.0-srcs.jar:./selenium-2.46.0/libs/*" SampleSauceTest.java